Cluster Management Guide

 A simple yet robust Cluster Management experience awaits!

 There are two main utilities for working with your Cluster.
 The first one is a simple diagnostic utility that shows the current LIVE status of the cluster in real-time.
 The second utility is the main Cluster Management application that allows you to control, modify, and even replace permanently crashed cluster nodes.
 There is also a GUI Module to provide cluster status and some management functions.
+We've added some addendums for HA Clusters for things like EFS migration and Unattended Node Setup, which you can find in our wiki.

 The Cluster Diagnostic Utility is very simple.
 When ran, it displays the current live cluster status and constantly refreshes until you pause by pressing P or exit with CTRL+C. This command takes no parameters when ran.
 While connected to either Cluster node or a configured Monitor Node (see below) via SSH, run the following: